mrciolino/wiki-backup/timeline.md

 - On their way back to Wegate, the party find a giant hermit crab with a shipwreck for a shell.
 Within the shipwreck they find the phylactery of a lich.
 Spoops soul steals the phylactery, extracting the soul of a lich from the necrotic wars named Baxter Stradavahri..
 After introductions are made, the Lich pledges loyalty to Spoops and reverence for Ralindu before being allowed to return to a living body.
 -
 - Return to Fywick
-- Inferno's wedding to the princess of the parrot shogunate
+- Inferno's wedding to the princess of the parrot shogunate.
 - Fighting Assassins hired by The Emperor.
 - Bazzdows draws a card and is granted 50 gems, each worth 1000 gold.
 - The party is attacked by some Evil Os.
 Spoops makes a wish to kill them: "I wish that each member of the party, including Bazzdows, Spoops, Elira, Adalynn, and Os each gain a 3rd level boon by using the lives of the Evil Os' as a sacrifice to gain this power."